yugabyte/yugabyte-db/architecture/design/online-index-backfill.md

 A unique index will accept the writes only if **both** the following conditions hold true
 1) Scan backwards in time and either:
-    * there is no previous entry, or
+    * there is no previous entry.
+    * there is an entry and the immediately previous entry is a delete.
-    * there is an entry.
-But the value matches the value being written.
+    * there is an entry and the immediately previous entry value matches the value being written.

 2) Scan forward in time and either:
-    * there is no next entry for that key, or
+    * there is no next entry for that key.
+    * there is an entry and the immediately next entry is a delete.
-    * there is an entry.
-But the value matches the value being written.
+    * there is an entry and the immediately next entry value matches the value being written.

 Requirement 1) is similar to what a unique index would do anyways.
 Condition 2) is require to detect cases where a concurrent insert/update - that violates uniqueness - may have been accepted; because the conflicting row was not backfilled.
 Having this criteria will help detect the conflict when the backfilled entry arrives after the concurrent write.

 ### Throttling index rebuild rate

-The rate at which the backfill should proceed can be specified by the desired number of rows of the primary table `MyTable` to process per minute.
-In order to enforce this rate, the index backfill process keeps track of the number of rows being processed per minute from the primary table `MyTable`.
+The rate at which the backfill should proceed can be specified by the desired number of rows of the primary table `MyTable` to process per second.
+In order to enforce this rate, the index backfill process keeps track of the number of rows being processed per second from the primary table `MyTable`.
 Note that this counter is maintained per backfill task.

+Additionally, the maximum number of backfill operations happening on any YB-TServer across tablets can also be specified in order to rate-limit backfilling.

 ### Waiting for pending transactions to finish